lrossin/dwiki/npcs/drusis.md

 # Description
 A well manored man who used to serve in _____, because of this he runs the bandits much like a military.

 He is currently in league with the Temple of Iskara, although he himself is not a believer.
-As long as the money is good he'll continue raiding villagers and turning over prisioners.
+As long as the money is good he'll continue raiding villages and turning over prisioners.
 # Rumors
 > Drusis' Bandits are sacking and burning villages along the Viaspin Forest.
 There is a 25,000 GP bounty and vestiture for his head
 > - Mercenary Guild